What if you don't need to leave your everyday life behind to go deeper?

 See what’s really going on, so you can reason with it.

-You’re in the dark forest.
-Beyond busy, tangled.
-One step forward, two steps sideways.
-But you don’t have to ‘leave it all behind’ to find perspective.
+You don’t have to ‘leave it all behind’ to find perspective.
 Instead of looking for a way out, together, we will create a metaphorical clearing.
-A calm, quiet place in the middle of the chaos, returning together each fortnight.
+A calm, quiet place in the middle of the forest, which we return to together each fortnight.
 And we’ll wait to see what comes out of the trees so you can notice it, reason with it and make small but foundational changes to benefit all aspects of your life.

 Tried it all before?